Between Two Screens: Demystifying HIPAA Compliance for Telepractice

 Remember that compliance includes the use of a secure platform as just one element of a compliant practice.
 As the infographic by The Connected Clinician indicates, a risk management strategy that identifies and addresses all points of possible access is what is needed for a compliant telepractice.

 Here is the takeaway: there does not, to date, appear to be any magical solution to ensure that your telepractice is HIPAA-compliant.
-What you do to ensure the privacy of your clients is instead a process of understanding and mitigating the risks, and then explaining this process to your clients (ASHA weighs in on informed consent here).
+What you do to ensure the privacy of your clients is instead a process of understanding and mitigating the risks, and then explaining this process to your clients.

 I hope other SLPs join this conversation.
 This post certainly does not cover all the elements of compliance.
 Leave us a comment, let us know what you know, and what your questions are.
 After all, we’re all navigating these stormy seas together.
 Let’s hold hands again soon.